kb1158-hub/mcm/DEPLOYMENT.md

 3. **Implement rate limiting** for API endpoints
 4. **Set up analytics** to track notification delivery
 5. **Create backup strategies** for your Supabase data
+6. **Optimize for different mobile platforms**
+7. **Set up automated testing** for notification functionality

-Your MCM Alerts application is now ready for production use with full Service Worker and push notification support!
+Your MCM Alerts application is now ready for production use with full PWA capabilities, Service Worker support, push notifications with sound and vibration, and mobile optimization!